-THE AFFORDABLE HOUSING PROGRAM (AHP) is our largest and most impactful initiative – more than $566 million disbursed since 1990 to create more than 57,000 affordable housing units.
+THE AFFORDABLE HOUSING PROGRAM (AHP) is our largest and most impactful initiative – more than $790 million awarded since 1990 toward more than 98,000 affordable housing units.
 AHP can be used to fund both ownership and rental projects.
 Grants are awarded on a competitive basis in one offering each year.
 Applications are typically accepted between June and August, with awards in November.

 The following is only a brief summary of the AHP.
 Complete program details, including guidelines, limits, definitions, and requirements are provided in the current AHP Implementation Plan and related documents which are available in the link below.